Online Collection Catalog

 General information about The Morgan Library & Museum is available here.
 For access to records of The Pierpont Morgan Library from 1924 to the present, please .

 The Morgan holds extensive business correspondence of Belle Greene, who served as the private librarian of Pierpont Morgan and J. P. Morgan, Jr. before becoming first director of the Morgan in 1924.
 The bulk of this correspondence is found in Morgan Collections Correspondence, 1887–1948 (ARC 1310).
 The Morgan holds no personal correspondence of Belle Greene and no papers of her father, Richard T. Greener, the prominent African-American educator and activist.
 Several portraits of Greene, including two 1911 studio photographs by Clarence White, a studio portrait by Adolf de Meyer, and a 1912 chalk portrait by Paul César Helleu, are in the Morgan's collection.
 The following secondary sources, available in many public libraries, provide information about Greene.

 - Jean Strouse.
 "The Unknown J. P. Morgan: A Biographer Uncovers the Private Life of the Famous Banker."
 The New Yorker, 29 March 1999.

 - Jean Strouse.
 Morgan: American Financier.
 New York: Random House, 1999.

 - Heidi Ardizzone.
 An Illuminated Life: Belle da Costa Greene's Journey from Prejudice to Privilege.
-Forthcoming, June 2007.
+New York: W. W. Norton, 2007.